getodk/central-frontend/README.md

 - To upload an XLSForm, run [pyxform-http](https://github.com/getodk/pyxform-http).
 ODK Central Frontend communicates with pyxform-http through ODK Central Backend.
 - You can use ODK Collect to scan an app user QR code, download a form, and submit data.
 One option to do so is to use [`ngrok`](https://ngrok.com/download).
 ODK Central Frontend is available on port 8989, so you can run `ngrok http 8989` to expose a temporary HTTPS URL that you can use.
 Within ODK Central Backend, you will also need to set the `default.env.domain` property in [`config/default.json`](https://github.com/getodk/central-backend/blob/master/config/default.json) to the HTTPS URL, then restart ODK Central Backend if it is already running.
-- Enketo is a web form engine used to show form previews and allow for web-based data entry.
-Please see our [instructions](docs/enketo.md) for optionally setting up an Enketo server for use in _development_ (it is already included in the production ODK Central stack).
+- Enketo is a Web Form engine used to show Form previews and allow for web-based data entry.
+Please see our [instructions](/docs/enketo.md) for optionally setting up an Enketo server for use in _development_ (it is already included in the production ODK Central stack).

 ## Deploying to production